ZPI-2024-25/KubernetesAccessManager/docs/CONFIGURATION.md

 - **ingress.enabled**: Whether to enable ingress for the application.
 - **ingress.className**: The class name of the ingress controller to use.
 - **ingress.annotations**: Annotations to add to the ingress resource.
 - **ingress.hosts**: A list of hosts for the ingress resource.
-Each host can have its own set of paths.
+Each host should contain a separate list of paths for backend and frontend.
 - **ingress.tls**: A list of TLS configurations for the ingress resource.
 Each configuration specifies a secret name and a list of hosts.

-## RBAC Configuration

-- **rbac.create**: Whether to create RBAC resources for the application.
-- **rbac.rules**: A list of RBAC rules to apply.
-Each rule specifies API groups, resources, and verbs.